broxus/locklift/docs/src/pages/guides/installation-quick-start.md

 1. **Loading the contract factory**: This phase validates the existence of the contract code, ABI (Application Binary Interface), and the tvc (TVM binary code).

-2. **Deploying the contract**: Here, the contract is deployed with an initial state and funded with 2 nanotokens.
+2. **Deploying the contract**: Here, the contract is deployed with an initial state and funded with 2 coins converted to nanocoins.
 The test then asserts that the balance of the contract's address is more than 0, ensuring successful deployment.

 3. **Interacting with the contract**: In this phase, the state of the contract is altered, and the test verifies if the state change was successful.